 The leaders at Good Land have been working in the field of sustainability for nearly a decade.
-We initially designed, planned, and managed environmental programs for some of the nation's largest events, including Super Bowls 43 and 44, the 2007 and 2008 American Quarter Horse Congress, and the 2007, 2008, and 2009 Ohio State Fairs.
+We initially designed, planned, and managed environmental programs for some of the nation's most prestigious events, including the Super Bowl, the Ohio State Fair, and the American Quarter Horse Congress, as well as for some of Columbus’s largest organizations.

 We currently have three divisions: Services, Consulting, and Events.

 Our Services Division provides environmental and janitorial services to a wide variety of facilities, including schools, offices, arenas/stadiums, and public parks.

 If an organization is looking for leadership and guidance to create a more sustainable workplace or event, they can utilize our Consulting Division.